dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 Host: server.example.com
 ```

-If the OP does not support the `bound_key` scope, it SHOULD ignore it per {{OpenID.Core}} 3.1.2.1.
+If the OP does not support the `bound_key` scope, it SHOULD ignore it per [@!OpenID.Core] 3.1.2.1.

 ## Authentication Request - Device Authorization Flow

-If the RP authenticating component is running on a device that does not support a web browser, it makes an authorization request per {{RFC8628}} 3.1.
+If the RP authenticating component is running on a device that does not support a web browser, it makes an authorization request per [@!RFC8628] 3.1.
 In the request, the `scope` parameter MUST contain both `openid` and `bound_key`.
-The request MUST include the `dpop_jkt` parameter having the value of the JWK Thumbprint {{RFC7638}} of the proof-of-possession public key using the SHA-256 hash function, as defined in {{RFC9449}} section 10.
+The request MUST include the `dpop_jkt` parameter having the value of the JWK Thumbprint [@!RFC7638] of the proof-of-possession public key using the SHA-256 hash function, as defined in [@!RFC9449] section 10.

 Following is a non-normative example of an authentication request using the device authorization flow: